betimer/note/webrtc/README.md

 ## Intro to WebRTC

 **WebRTC** is a free, open project that provides browsers and mobile applications with Real-Time Communications (RTC) capabilities via simple APIs.
-The WebRTC components have been optimized to best serve this purpose.
+It's a pure P2P technology with always encryption.
+It can send and receive video, audio, file, screenshare, etc.

 There are lots of advantages of WebRTC: